Nine Things they do not tell you about Risk Management

 Credit: https://en.wikipedia.org/wiki/Smilodon

-This is particularly true for companies - which are entirely virtual and legal beasts, thus socially defined.
-Consider the main risks managed by a modern company, especially in the financial sector: This includes Business Risk , Credit Risk , Market Risk and a host of possible other risk types .
-What all these risks share in common is that they have little to do with physical risk factors.
-In fact, a quick-scan of the entire Risk Taxonomy suggests that physical risks are but a small fraction of all risk types.
-Even natural risk factors such as floods, wildfires, hurricanes etc. have nowadays a strong human flavor: They are generally well known and understood risks and the degree to which they represent Residual Risk depends quite strongly on our Risk Appetite .
+What all these risks share in common is that they have little to do with external physical risk factors.
+In fact, a quick-scan of an typical Risk Taxonomy suggests that old-fashioned physical risks are but a small fraction of all risk types.
+Even fundamental natural risk factors (such as floods, wildfires, hurricanes etc.) have nowadays a strong human flavor: They are generally well known and understood risks.
+The degree to which they represent Residual Risk depends quite strongly on our Risk Appetite to ignore e.g., flood or earthquake prone areas.

-Extrapolating to the biggest current risks we are facing (the long-term sustainability of the human enterprise) these risks too are the result of “other people”, namely all of us: They emanate e.g., from our ability to affect collective behavioral change, overcome narrow vested interests and avoid false transition paths .
-These are all effectively endogenous and, in-principle, controllable characteristics.
+Extrapolating to the biggest risks we are currently facing, namely the long-term sustainability of the human enterprise, these risks too are the result of “other people”: the collective choices and behaviors all of us.
+Our sustainability risk emanates from such endogenous factors as our (in)ability to achieve collective behavioral change, to overcome narrow vested interests or avoid false transition paths .
+These are all effectively social and, in-principle, alterable characteristics.

 Every risk manager has at least two blind spots

-As a reminder, the blind spot of the human eye is the small circular area at the back of the retina where the optic nerve enters the eyeball.
-It is devoid of rods and cones and is not sensitive to light.
-It is normally passing unnoticed for individuals with two functioning eyes.
+The infamous blind spot of the human eye is a small circular area at the back of the retina, where the optic nerve enters the eyeball.
+It is devoid of rods and cones and thus it is not sensitive to light.
+The blind spot is normally passing unnoticed for individuals with two functioning eyes.
 The simple visual test below, though, suggests we all have to live with our blind spots.
-If you haven’t done this test before, simply follow the instructions to convince yourself!

 Blind Spot Test